Bran, Brașov

 Bran (Törzburg; Törcsvár) is a commune in Brașov County, Transylvania, Romania.
-It is about 25 km southwest of the city of Brașov and consists of five villages: Bran, Poarta (Porta), Predeluț (Kispredeál), Șimon (Simon), and Sohodol (Szohodol).
+It is about 25 km southwest of the city of Brașov and consists of five villages: Bran, Poarta, Predeluț, Șimon, and Sohodol.

 The medieval Bran Castle is a popular tourist destination, partly because it has been promoted by the Romanian tourism industry as having been the home of Dracula in Bram Stoker's novel of the same name.
 The castle has been listed as one of the Seven Wonders of Romania.

 Geography

 Bran is located in the southern part of Brașov County, on or near the border with Dâmbovița and Argeș counties, and belongs to the historical sub-region of Țara Bârsei (Burzenland).
 It lies at the northern end of the Rucăr-Bran Pass; national road DN73, which runs through the pass, connects Brașov to Pitești, 111 km to the southwest.

 The commune is situated between two mountain ranges of the Southern Carpathians: to the southeast are the Bucegi Mountains, with the Omu Peak dominating the area, at 2505 m; and to the west are the Piatra Craiului Mountains, which top out at 2238 m.